western/nginx-builder/ngx_module/stream-lua-nginx-module.git/README.md

 Nginx API for Lua
 -----------------

-Many Lua API functions are ported from the `ngx_http_lua_module`.
-Check out the official manual of `ngx_http_lua_module` for more details on these Lua API functions.
+Many Lua API functions are ported from ngx_http_lua.
+Check out the official manual of ngx_http_lua for more details on these Lua API functions.

 * [ngx.var.VARIABLE](https://github.com/openresty/lua-nginx-module#ngxvarvariable)

-This module fully supports the new variable subsystem inside the NGINX stream core.
+This module fully supports the new variable subsystem inside the Nginx stream core.
 You may access any [built-in variables](https://nginx.org/en/docs/stream/ngx_stream_core_module.html#variables) provided by the stream core or other stream modules.
 * [Core constants](https://github.com/openresty/lua-nginx-module#core-constants)